 10. Don’t Tell, Show

 People and brands that talk about themselves too much are not very likable.
 When you do that it is easy to beat your chest and tout your achievements, which can come off as showing off.

 So take the focus away from yourself and put it where it should be – on the reader.
 More specifically, quickly get on with the business of solving the reader’s problem.

 The quickest way to share your solution is to show it.
 Of course, you can explain it, but that can take too long.
 And the reader may not understand it.
 One way of showing instead of telling is by using visuals.

 In this post, you have already seen how we do that with screenshots of our AI writer.
 Most of these screenshots have arrows, highlights, and annotations to make it easier to know how to do specific things with the software.

 Poor grammar, typos, and misspellings reflect badly on the writer.
 It shows you as sloppy.
 It begs the question, if you are sloppy with grammar, can you be trusted with facts?

-While the AI writes well, its content can sound robotic and it does occasionally miss a comma, a space, or a preposition.
-Proofreading allows you to pick and fix these issues.
+While the AI writes well and has built-in Grammarly, its content can sound robotic and it does occasionally miss minor details.
+Proofreading allows you to pick up and fix these issues.